brokdar/fastapi-template/backend/app/core/logging/README.md

 1. **Application Startup**: `configure_logging()` called in `main.py` lifespan with settings from environment
 2. **Middleware Stack**: `RequestLoggingMiddleware` added to app
 3. **Request Handlers**: Using `get_request_logger()` in endpoints
-4. **Session Integration**: Automatic username logging when session middleware provides it
+4. **Authentication Integration**: Automatic user logging (user_id, username, role) on response when authentication is successful

 Example from `main.py`: